Zabit Samedov: 2015-2021

-Russia

 In the latter part of 2015, Samedov signed with Akhmat Fight Show, and fought almost exclusively for them over the next three years.
 In his organizational debut, he was scheduled to fight Dževad Poturak, whom he beat by unanimous decision.
 Four months later, he beat Paul Slowinski in the same manner.
+In 2016, he cornered Dave Leduc in Phuket, Thailand.

 In his third fight with the organization, Samedov was scheduled to fight Cătălin Moroșanu for the WBC Muaythai World Heavywheight Championship.
 He knocked Moroșanu out in the first round, with a knee strike.
 Over the next two years, Samedov fought five more times: he scored stoppage wins over Evgeny Orlov and Frédéric Sinistra, and decision wins against Errol Zimmerman, Freddy Kemayo and Brice Guidon.

-Following a 26-month hiatus from the sport, Samedov was scheduled to fight James McSweeney at the Mix Fight Championship on April 11, 2020.
+On April 11, 2020, following a 26-month hiatus from the sport, Samedov was scheduled to fight James McSweeney at the Mix Fight Championship.
 The fight was later cancelled due to the COVID-19 pandemic.

-Semedov made his comeback against Deji Kalejaiye, after a two and a half year hiatus, at the WTKF Belarus event.
+In 2021, Semedov made a comeback against Deji Kalejaiye at the WTKF Belarus event.
 He won the fight by a second-round TKO.

 Semedov faced Didier Kilola Lubika on October 4, 2021, at ACA 130: Dudaev vs. Praia.
 He won the bout via TKO in the second round.

+In July 2021, he was ranked the #5 heavyweight in the world by Combat Press.